An Israeli attack targeting the Hamas military commander kills at least 71 in southern Gaza

 “This was designated as a safe zone filled with people from the north,” said one displaced Palestinian man who did not give his name.
 “Children were all martyred here.
 We collected their pieces with our hands.”
 He estimated there were seven or eight missiles and asserted that first responders were targeted as well.

+At the hospital, a baby in a pink shirt, her face covered with sand, cried while receiving first aid.
+A small boy lay motionless at the other end of the bed, one shoe gone.
+Victims lay amid spattered blood on the floor, and bodies were wrapped in white plastic scrawled in marker with their names.

-According to an Israeli official, the strike was carried out within a fenced area of Khan Younis that was run by Hamas but did not elaborate on the precise location, saying it was not a tent complex but an operational compound.
+An Israeli official said the strike was carried out within a fenced area of Khan Younis that was run by Hamas but did not elaborate on the precise location, saying it was not a tent complex but an operational compound.
 The official described the strike as precise and said it was estimated that many of the casualties were “terrorists.”

 Deif has been in hiding for more than two decades and is believed to be paralyzed.
 One of the only known images of him is a 30-year-old ID photo released by Israel.
 Even in Gaza, only a handful of people would recognize him.